oblomov-dev/abap-cloud-api/README.md

 * Remote calls via HTTP/RFC
 * Compatibility with ABAP for Cloud and Standard ABAP
 * Supports Side-by-Side scenarios on BTP ABAP
-* Supports On-Stack scenarios on S/4 and R/3
+* Supports On-Stack scenarios on S/4